No Strings Attached Community Band of Sudbury

 Dorothy Robidoux (violin)

-Paul Laverdure (soprano/tenor recorder--on leave)
+Paul Laverdure (soprano/tenor recorder, vocals

 Ron Wiseman (violin)

-Faye Moffatt (mandolin, piano)
+Faye Moffatt (piano, mandolin)

-George Schaut (trombone)
+George Schaut (trombone, alto recorder)

 Nancy Falat (violin)

-Donna Moshenko (clarinet, mandolin--on leave)
+Donna Moshenko (clarinet, mandolin, vocals)

-David Falat (percussian)
+David Falat (percussion)

-Marc Noiseux (guitar)
+Marc Noiseux (guitar, ukulele, vocals)

 Louise Hayden (violin)